 Huawei’s Mate series is known for its beautiful designs and construction, fantastic displays, and large batteries, all of which makes for a popular range of smartphones.
-The latest addition to the series, the Huawei Mate 9, continues to bring all of these signature elements to the table, and more, including an upgraded version of the LEICA dual-camera setup from the P9, and a major overhaul of the software experience.
-If you are in the market for a large display smartphone, the Huawei Mate 9 is definitely one to consider.
+The HUAWEI Mate 9 continues to bring all of these signature elements to the table, and more, including an upgraded version of the LEICA dual-camera setup from the P9, and a major overhaul of the software experience.
+If you are in the market for a large display smartphone, the HUAWEI Mate 9 is definitely one to consider.

 Problem #1 – Issues with using Nova and other third-party launchers

 Quite a few users who use third party launchers, and particularly Nova, have found that the device automatically, often after closing an app, reverts to the default stock launcher of EMUI.
 Users then have to go into the settings and once again set the third party launcher as the default one.

 - This seems to have to do with the aggressive RAM management and default battery saving features the tends to kill any apps that are running in the background, including the third party launcher.
 This is what also causes the notification bug (see below).
 Until a permanent fix is made available via a software update, there are a few workarounds that can be tried.